alishahnovin/codecollision/README.md

 7. You can then load your strategy and others on the game screen by clicking **Load**.
 8. Select which strategies you want to have compete and hit **Start**.

-# Check out a code / collision demo
+# Check out a demo
 [![code / collision demo](https://img.youtube.com/vi/jvfGyRmCilg/0.jpg)](https://www.youtube.com/watch?v=jvfGyRmCilg)